polterguy/phosphorusfive/FAQ.md

 ### Who owns the copyright for Phosphorus Five?

-It is in its entirety owned by Thomas Hansen, in person, me that is, which is a conscious choice, since it gives me a higher amount of security and freedom.
+It is in its entirety owned by Thomas Hansen, in person, me that is, which is a conscious choice, since it gives me a higher degree of security and freedom.

 ### Can I invest in Phosphorus Five?